 - 3/4 cup unsalted butter softened

 - Preheat oven to 350 degrees.
 Line cookies sheets with parchment paper.

-- Combine the flour, baking powder, cinnamon, nutmeg together in a small bowl.
+- Combine the flour, baking powder, cinnamon, nutmeg, ginger and cloves together in a small bowl.

 - Using an electric mixer cream the sugar and butter together in a large bowl.

-- Add the eggnog, vanilla, and egg yolks beating at medium speed until smooth.
+- Add the eggnog, vanilla, and egg beating at medium speed until smooth.